francoameri/case-studies/fault-tolerance-vs-high-availability/readme.md

 For **recruiters and managers**, the comparison demonstrates strategic thinking: weighing cost, scalability, and operational aims against workload criticality.
 It signals the ability to translate technical paradigms into business‑level decisions.

+### 📑 SLA Perspective
+Service Level Agreements (SLAs) are where technical design meets contractual obligation:
+- **FT in SLA terms:** Rarely formalized, since guaranteeing *absolute zero downtime* is impractical at scale.
+Instead, FT is applied selectively to mission‑critical workloads where downtime is unacceptable.
+- **HA in SLA terms:** Commonly reflected in SLAs as 99.9% or 99.99% uptime guarantees.
+These agreements acknowledge short interruptions but commit to rapid recovery, often with penalties or credits if thresholds are exceeded.
+- **Strategic Insight:** SLAs remind architects that resilience is not only about technology, but also about aligning infrastructure with business expectations and customer tolerance for downtime.

+### 🌟 Closing Note
-Ultimately, this study bridges **theory and practice**, offering a reproducible way to distinguish FT and HA and apply them in infrastructure design.
+Ultimately, this study bridges **theory and practice**, offering a clear way to distinguish FT and HA and apply them in infrastructure design.
+Whether read by engineers, architects, or recruiters, the message is the same: resilience is a spectrum, and the right choice depends on **workload criticality, budget, and contractual commitments**.

+---

 ## 🗝️ Keywords

 > Fault Tolerance (FT), High Availability (HA), VMware FT, Nutanix HCI, Proxmox VE, Hyper-Converged Infrastructure (HCI), Replication Factor (RF2/RF3), Self-Healing Storage, HA Manager, Fencing, SAN, vSAN, Ceph, ZFS, NFS, Cluster Quorum, Infrastructure Resilience, Uptime, Downtime, Continuity of State, Continuity of Service, Mission-Critical Workloads, Scalability, Cost Efficiency, Architectural Trade-offs